 - To keep the edges from shifting on the quilted Tic-Tac-Toe board when you sew the binding on, they need to be sewn down.
 To do this lay the board flat and smooth out the squares.
 Move from the inside of each square to the outer edges and pin in place about an inch from the edge.

-- Start sewing at the edge of the fabric to attach the binding on the next side.
+10. Start sewing at the edge of the fabric to attach the binding on the next side

 You should have several inches of binding left on both sides.

-I recommend trimming each side so they’re approximately the length of the remaining space and easier to work with when you finish attaching the binding in Step 10 below.
+Depending on how much binding is left, I sometimes trim each side so they’re each approximately the length of the remaining space and easier to work with when connecting the ends of the binding as described below.

 Caution: Double check your measurements on directions 1 and 2 before cutting so you know they’re correct.
 Otherwise, the binding won’t lay down flat.